 - These will work with side post and top post batteries.

-2. Back To Life 2 Gauge – 20 Feet Cables
+2. Back To Life 2 Gauge – 20 Ft Jumper Cables

 These heavy duty cables are an excellent value choice.
 If you don't mind not having a big brand like “Energizer”, you can get some very solid cables for a super reasonable price.
 They've got tons of high reviews.
 The clamps don't seem quite as heavy duty as the Energizer ones, but that's totally fine, they'll serve you well for many years and the thick-gauge metal will help get even the deadest of batteries back to life in a jiffy.